Skip to content

 Bases: object

-Base class for all property types.
+Base class for all FtM property types.

 group = None class-attribute instance-attribute